chrismeller/fourchan-monitor/README.md

 7. Easy.
 Fully Docker-based.

 ## Usage
 Just edit the paths for your database volume in the compose file, then `docker-compose up -d`.
+When it's time to update, simply `docker-compose pull && docker-compose up -d`.